niki4etoo/niki4etoo/README.md

 👯 I’m looking to collaborate on web app projects

-🤔 I’m looking for help with game development.
+🤔 I’m looking for help with game/web/animations development.

 📫 How to reach me: @niki4etooo, niki4etooo@gmail.com